LAURASOY1/Phase1/README.md

 The three code challenges
 GRADING SYSTEM
 SPEED SYSTEM
-SALARY Each has each on readme file
+SALARY Each has its on readme file